VelmaKimani/phase3-week1-toy-problems/README.md

 _The consonant substrings are: "str" and "ngth" with values "str" = 19 + 20 + 18 = 57 and "ngth" = 14 + 7 + 20 + 8 = 49.
 The highest is 57._

+## Running the code
+Press the run button in VSCode IDE

 ## Licence
  This project is Licensed under MIT.